demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

 }
 ```

-I am sure you would be thinking about refactoring the following piece of code which is getting repated in all the three places when we return a failure from the `asyncTrial` computation expression.
+I am sure you would be thinking about refactoring the following piece of code which is getting repeated in all the three places when we return a failure from the `asyncTrial` computation expression.

 ```fsharp
 |> fail